holandes22/rafee/DESIGN.md

     /slideshows READ [user] WRITE [admin] -> Users can only see slideshows from their teams.
 When specifying the template names.
 Missing template files are ignored (this omission should be logged).
-    /templates READ [admin]--> A list of currently available template in the file system (name, data_src) /slides READ [user,admin] --> :id is formed by the team name and the name of the folder that contains the template (e.g. css-commits).
-The response is a task id /tasks READ [user,admin]
+    /templates READ [admin]--> A list of currently available template in the file system (name, data_src) /templates/preview [admin] --> A POST request containing a Jinja 2 template string (mandatory) and a URL to retrieve data (optional).
+Returns a rendered page
+    /slides READ [user,admin] --> :id is formed by the repo id, a dash and the name of the folder that contains the template (e.g. 1-commits).
+The response is a task_id.
+Returning a task allows the frontend to ask to render all the templates in a slideshow at once, and start showing them only when ready, giving a better user xp.
+    /tasks READ [user,admin]

 The API needs to support query params to allow filtering (for example /slideshows?team=team_id)